lkneale/lkneale.github.io/teaching.md

 permalink: /teaching/
 ---
 ### University of Washington Tacoma
-During the summer of 2016, I taught a MBA class called Healthcare Information Systems for the University of Washington Tacoma.
+During the summer of 2016, I taught a MBA course for the University of Washington Tacoma titled "Healthcare Information Systems".
 In this course we covered the history of healthcare information systems and relevant policy, current uses of information technology, and the students explored how health information technology could help solve a problem in a healthcare domain.
-Although my class was small (7 students), there was significant diversity in professional experience, age, and student goals. this course was 4 credits, and I provided 2,000 hours of instruction in the 4-week summer quarter.
+Although my class was small (7 students), there was diversity in professional experience, age, and student goals.
+This course was 4 credits, and I provided 2,000 hours of instruction in the 4-week summer quarter.
 I was responsible for all course material, course content, grading, and student feedback.
 Below is a sample of some of the course material.

 <a href="/images/Tacoma Syllabus.pdf" target="_blank">Syllabus